Beatriz-Valencia/Portfolio/README.md

 ## 🌐 Live Demo

-🔗 Visit the live site
+🔗 Visit the live site: https://beatrizconchadopeiro.com

-(Replace with your custom domain if applicable.)

 ## 🧩 Context Management

 This project uses React Context API combined with a Reducer pattern to handle state globally and efficiently.

-Structure:
+### Structure:

-ProjectState.jsx → Initializes the context provider and dispatches actions
+-ProjectState.jsx → Initializes the context provider and dispatches actions

-ProjectReducer.js → Defines logic for state transitions (GET_PROJECTS)
+-ProjectReducer.js → Defines logic for state transitions (GET_PROJECTS)

-ProjectContext → Provides global state access to all components like Projects and ProjectDetail
+-ProjectContext → Provides global state access to all components like Projects and ProjectDetail

-Why this approach?
-It centralizes data flow, avoids prop drilling, and keeps your code modular — ideal for scaling future features.
+This approach centralizes data flow, avoids prop drilling, and keeps the code modular — ideal for scaling future features.

 ## 🧭 Navigation Flow
-Route "/" or "/home": Landing page with animated introduction (TextType effect) Route "/projects": Displays a responsive grid of all projects Route "/project/:id": Dynamic project detail page with video, images, and tech stack Route "/profile": Professional background and career overview Route "/connect": Contact form connected to default mail client
+#### -Route "/" or "/home": Landing page with animated introduction (TextType effect)
+#### -Route "/projects": Displays a responsive grid of all projects
+#### -Route "/project/:id": Dynamic project detail page with video, images, and tech stack
+#### -Route "/profile": Professional background and career overview
+#### -Route "/connect": Contact form connected to default mail client

 ## 🖥️ UI & Design Highlights